pragmalang/pragma/docs/getting-started/basic-todo-app.md

 }
 ```

-We need to add an authorization header containing the JWT token that was returned from the `login` mutation
+We need to add an authorization header containing the JWT token that was returned from the `loginByUsername` mutation
 ```json
 {
   "Authoriztion": "eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJ1c2VybmFtZSI6ImpvaG4iLCJyb2xlIjoiVXNlciJ9.bfqwEcsRZJfdhhY3K83C-wOKa3JmUbfSHF7BCKmNqiU"